BPS Spectra, Barcodes and Walls: BPS invariants on the conifold

-Another intriguing phenomenon happens when continuing beyond the noncommutative crepant resolution chamber, to chambers of the form $\mathscr{C} [\mathsf{MS}_{-n}^{-1} , \mathsf{MS}_{-n-1}^{-1}]$.
-We have computed the persistent homology in Figure \ref{Conifold2} on the right and Figure \ref{Conifold3} for two values of the chamber label $n$.
-As $n$ increases the barcode distribution interpolates between the noncommutative chamber and the large radius chamber.
-In Figure \ref{Conifold3} the similarities with Figure \ref{Conifold1} on the right, are striking, despite the actual generating functions being distinct.
-A physical interpretation of these chambers is non straightforward; as explained in \cite{Andriyash:2010yf}, proceeding by keeping $z$ fixed while sending $\phi$ to zero, makes the large radius approximation to the periods used to compute the central charges, less reliable.
+Another intriguing phenomenon happens when continuing beyond the noncommutative cre\-pant resolution chamber, to chambers of the form $\mathscr{C} \big[\mathsf{MS}_{-n}^{-1} , \mathsf{MS}_{-n-1}^{-1}\big]$.
+We have computed the persistent homology in Fig.~\ref{Conifold2} on the right and Fig.~\ref{Conifold3} for two values of the chamber label~$n$.
+As~$n$ increases the barcode distribution interpolates between the noncommutative chamber and the large radius chamber.
+In Fig.~\ref{Conifold3} the similarities with Fig.~\ref{Conifold1} on the right, are striking, despite the actual generating functions being distinct.
+A physical interpretation of these chambers is non straightforward; as explained in \cite{Andriyash:2010yf}, proceeding by keeping $z$ fixed while sending $\varphi$ to zero, makes the large radius approximation to the periods used to compute the central charges, less reliable.
 What we seem to be finding is that getting further and further from the noncommutative chamber, one reproduces a similar structure to large radius.
-Indeed this is reminiscent of the result of \cite{szendroi} which relates the partition function of large radius Donaldson-Thomas invariants, and the partition function of noncommutative Donaldson-Thomas invariants, with the large radius partition function of the flipped conifold, where a topology changing transition has replaced the exceptional divisor with a topologically distinct $\PP^1$.
-According to this interpretation, the shape of the barcode distribution in Figure \ref{Conifold3} seem to imply that the only difference with the large radius BPS states is the core charge, which has changed due to crossing a large number of conjugation walls $\mathscr{S}$.
+Indeed this is reminiscent of the result of \cite{szendroi} which relates the partition function of large radius Donaldson--Thomas invariants, and the partition function of noncommutative Donaldson--Thomas invariants, with the large radius partition function of the flipped conifold, where a topology changing transition has replaced the exceptional divisor with a topologically distinct $\mathbb{P}^1$.
+According to this interpretation, the shape of the barcode distribution in Fig.~\ref{Conifold3} seem to imply that the only difference with the large radius BPS states is the core charge, which has changed due to crossing a large number of conjugation walls~$\mathscr{S}$.
 It would be very interesting to have an independent check in the low energy effective theory.